natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-1B.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
 === Arcade Battles ===
 The Yak-1B is simply an upgraded Yak-1.
-The main features that the Yak-1B has over its counterpart is much-improved cockpit visibility, slightly better durability, and a slightly more resilient engine that, unfortunately, still overheats quickly.
-However, the beauty of the Yakovlev line of fighters lies in two things:
+The main features that the Yak-1B has over its counterpart is much-improved cockpit visibility, slightly better durability, and a slightly more resilient engine that still overheats, but it has been changed since the eraly days and you can climb at 100% throttle to 4000m and it will only be yellow.
+The beauty of the Yakovlev line of fighters lies in two things:

-*Their biggest problem is engine overheating, but this is easily fixed by simply flying between 80%-90% throttle.
+*Overheating can be fixed by flying at or slighly below 97% throttle.
 *The Yak's performance is not hindered in the slightest by flying at this engine power.

-Due to the above two facts, in AB: fly at 90% power.
-The Yaks can dogfight just fine at 90%, and will rarely overheat.
+Due to the above two facts, in AB: fly at 95% to 97% power.
+The Yaks can dogfight just fine at 97%, and will rarely overheat.
 Even though in Arcade battles all planes get WEP, the WEP on this plane adds almost nothing to its performance while rapidly overheating the engine, thus using WEP is practically unnecessary.
-If you find yourself in a situation where your aircraft needs more power, throttle up from 90% to 100% power, however, remember to throttle back down to 90% once you can.
+If you find yourself in a situation where your aircraft needs more power, throttle up to 100% power, however, remember to throttle back down once you can.

 Wait for the dogfight to start, then fly in behind a distracted enemy.
 Shoot in bursts unless tailing a bomber, in which case you will not last very long against their rear gunners unless you are incredibly accurate with the cannon.
 If your engine begins to overheat, start flying back to your airfield.
 Otherwise, your engine will give out after the temperature gauge turns red.

 To sum up, this is merely a better version of the Yak-1, with similar tactics and strategy.
 Just remember that Soviet fighter aircraft in general count heavily on its pilot's accuracy, in this case only have two guns!

 === Realistic Battles ===
-If not using MEC, take off at 100% throttle, then go to 90% after getting above the trees.
-Upon reaching around 500 m, go to 80-85% throttle.
+Overheating has been much decreased sonce the early implementation.
+If not using MEC, take off at 100% throttle, then go to 97% after getting to 3000m to 4000m.
 If using MEC, open the radiators somewhat (~20-30%) and turn up the prop pitch (~90%).
 This will keep the engine cool, allow you to run the throttle at 100%, and also bring out extra propeller thrust for better climb and acceleration. '''Stay low at all costs!'''
 If you climb too high, four things will happen:

 # You will have run your engine out trying to climb, so your engine has less time before it overheats than usual.
+Note: Overheating is much less prevalent now (mid 2023) than it used to be.
 (You also don't climb as fast as most other planes, in fact, there are better Soviet aircraft for climbing, such as the MiG-3 and the La-5).
 # You will be highly visible.
 # You will have reduced manoeuvrability.
 # You will easily rip your wings upon trying to dive (The Yak's wings, is made of wood, disappear at about 600 km/h).

 If you stay below 3,000 m, then you will have more advantages than the enemy, such as:

-# Better camouflage... harder to spot.
-# There is almost no chance of ripping wings.
+# There is less chance of ripping wings.
 # You are already at optimal altitude and speed for manoeuvring.
 # Enemies easily overshoot you or rip wings attempting to dive on you.
 # You can trick enemies into flying into the ground (make sure you don't do so yourself!).

-If not using MEC, right before entering a dogfight, bring your throttle to 90%.
-Flying at this reduced throttle setting in Realistic Battles is enough to fight at below 1,000 m (some experienced Yak pilots will even dogfight at 80% throttle!).
-Immediately after battling it out, bring the throttle back down to 80% (if you don't already have it there).
-Only in extreme cases use 100% power; however, maintaining that speed tends to overheat the engine quickly.
+Flying at 95% to7% throttle setting in Realistic Battles is enough to fight at below 1,000 m (some experienced Yak pilots will even dogfight at 80% throttle!).

 While the Yak-1B has stellar performance at very low altitudes, it is still a good idea to climb a bit, perhaps to at least 2,000 meters.
 This gives you more options when an enemy dives in from above.
 Dodging them with a hard break is a reliable option, and when performed correctly this will sometimes lead to manoeuvre kills, but the enemy can also escape by zoom climbing up, where you will be unable to follow.
 Essentially, you will be at their mercy unless they become impatient and attempt to dogfight you.
 Enemies like Spitfires that combine manoeuvrability and altitude advantage will be difficult opponents even if they engage in a dogfight!
 If you start with some altitude, you can enter a dive to gain speed once they start to get close, then level out and take advantage of the Yak-1B's excellent low-altitude top speed.
 If the opponent continues to chase you, they will likely run out of bonus speed from the dive and fall behind, neutralizing their energy advantage.
 If they wisely break off, you can nose up and return to cruising altitude with little energy lost, waiting for another opportunity.
 Successfully executing this can take a lot of practice, but it is a very useful skill, and not just for Yaks.